michel-steuwer/About-CK/README.md

 # CK: Collective Knowledge

-This blog post give a brief introduction into CK and it's basic concepts.
+This blog post gives a brief introduction into CK and its basic concepts.
 There is a ton of existing documentation out there in the [CK wiki on GitHub](https://github.com/ctuning/ck/wiki).
 All of this documentation can easily feel overwhelming.
 This is why I wrote this deliberately short and lightweight introduction into some of the fundamental basic concepts of CK, which helped me a lot in understanding CK.

 I assume that you have the CK tool installed on your machine, which you can easily check by running `ck version`.
 If this returns an error you want to install CK by running `pip install ck` [^1].